-Commencing in 2016, our executive officers will earn equity compensation in the form of incentive stock options for meeting specific management objectives determined by the Board.
+Our executive officers may earn equity compensation in the form of incentive stock options for meeting specific management objectives determined by the Board.

 Independent Compensation Consultant

 In determining the total compensation of our executive officers, our Compensation Committee is assisted by an independent compensation consultant.
 In 2015, our Compensation Committee engaged VisionLink Advisory Group (the "Compensation Consultant") to review and analyze our prior executive compensation program and our proposed executive compensation program and compare it with compensation programs at similar peer companies.